Unit2795/HueHarvester/README.md

 ![Example palette from Hue Harvester Chrome Extension](docs/example.png "Title")

-HueHarvester is a Google Chrome extension that extracts color palettes from webpages using CSS and image analysis.
+HueHarvester is a Google Chrome extension that creates color palettes from webpages using CSS and image analysis.
+Including detection of dominant color.

+Click the extension's icon in your browser bar to begin the generation of the color palettes.
+Click individual colors to copy their value.

+Select from different color spaces to present colors in your preferred format (RGB, HSL, Hex, etc)

 **🚧WORK IN PROGRESS, PARDON OUR MESS🏗️**